amjjd/rustrast/rustrast-06/README.md

 I think the only Rust I learned doing this round of changes was the use of a macro to implement a version of the rasteriser for all 8 (well, 6 really - you can't have all top-left or no top-left edges) combinations of top-left edge.
-This was suggested by an LLM; my own plan to do that was to use generics as the AVX compare intrinsics can take their comparison operator as a generic parameter, which the compiler would then specialise.
+As mentioned, this was suggested by an LLM; my own plan to do that was to use generics as the AVX compare intrinsics can take their comparison operator as a generic parameter, which the compiler would then specialise.
 The macro syntax seems elegant, but I would really need to look at some more complex AST-manipulating macros to get a better idea.

 Onward to [more advanced shading](../rustrast-07/).